 Suitable for: friends, families, couples.

-Ideal for: immersing yourself in complete peace and quiet as well as active holiday.
+Ideal for: immersing yourself in complete peace and quiet as well as an active holiday.

 What to do nearby: the surrounding abounds in castles and historic sites such as Braemar and Balmoral Castle, or take advantage of what the nature offers and enjoy walking, mountain biking, horse riding, fishing, golfing, skiing or wildlife spotting, or just gaze at the starry night skies.